WebberZone/knowledgebase/README.md

 ## Contribute

 Knowledgebase is fully functional and in fact, I use this to power https://webberzone.com/support/knowledgebase.
 However, there are still many features that I plan to add to this plugin.
-This includes inbuilt templates for articles, live search amongst others.
+This includes inbuilt templates for articles, live search, etc.

 If you have an idea, I'd love to hear it.
 Knowledgebase is also available on [Github](https://github.com/WebberZone/knowledgebase).
 You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.